Michael Weeden: Political career

 On June 7, 2010, Weeden filed for candidacy in the 2010 election.
 A Republican had not won a seat in the Strafford 6th District since 2004.
-On November 2, 2010 Weeden received the most votes in the Strafford County district 6 race, beating out 4 term Democratic incumbent Roland Hofemann by 70 votes.
+On November 2, 2010 Weeden received the most votes in the Strafford County district 6 race, beating out 4 term Democratic incumbent Roland P. Hofemann by 70 votes.

 On December 1, 2010 Weeden was sworn in as a member of the New Hampshire House of Representatives by Governor John H. Lynch.
 In January he was placed on the Constitutional Review and Statutory Recodification committee.

 On January 28, 2011 Weeden became the Vice Chairman of the Dover GOP.

 On April 17, 2011 Weeden announced on his website that he would be seeking a position on the Dover City Council.
 On July 2, 2011 Weeden formally announced that he would run for the Ward 6 City Council seat.

 On November 8, 2011 Weeden won his bid for city council 522-455 against incumbent Gina Cruikshank.
 On January 2, 2012 Weeden was sworn into office as Dover Ward 6 City Councilor.

 On June 1, 2012 Weeden became the chairman of the Dover GOP.

 On June 8, 2012 Weeden announced on his website that he would be seeking re-election for State Representative Strafford 17th District.

 On September 11, 2012 Weeden came in first in the GOP primary with 433 votes.
 He also received 4 Democratic write-in votes.
 He advanced to the general election on November 6, 2012, where he came in fourth in a race for three seats.

 On June 26, 2013 Weeden announced that he would be seeking re-election for City Council.

 On November 3, 2013 Weeden soundly lost his reelection bid to Jason Gagnon 414-339.

 On May 15, 2014 Weeden was indicted by a Strafford County Superior Court Grand Jury for Aggravated Felonious Sexual Assault.
 According to a report in the newspaper of record, Foster's Daily Democrat, a firearm may have been used during the alleged assault.

 On December 2, 2014, Weeden was found not guilty of aggravated sexual assault.

 On Feb.
 18th, 2015, Weeden was found guilty of Criminal Threatening.

 On July 8, 2015, Weeden was sentenced to 2 months in jail, with 3 years probation following, for the Criminal Threatening Felony conviction.